 Most of the reports debated in plenary session or at the Standing Committee are prepared by a committee.
-The nine general committees of the Assembly are the following:

 Many Assembly activities take place at the level of committees.
 Members may be either a full member or an alternate in committees, but cannot be a full member of more than two committees (except the Monitoring, Rules and Election of Judges Committees).